Mission and Position Statements

 Vision

-Kindness becomes highly valued and ingrained in each of us, strengthening our communities, our relationships, and ourselves.
+Kindness becomes highly valued, ingrained, and supported, strengthening our communities, our relationships, and ourselves.

 Culture Code